LimeChain/hashport-validator/docs/overview.md

 2. **Burn Operation**
    The smart contract transfers the wrapped tokens from Alice's address and burns them.
 At the end of the process a `Burn` event is emitted containing the information about the burned token, the amount and the receiver.
 3. **Picking up the Transfer**
    Validator nodes watch for `Burn` events and once such occurs, they prepare and submit `ScheduleCreate` operation that transfers the `service fee` amount from the `Bridge` account to the list of validators equally.
-Due to the nature of Scheduled Transactions, only one will be successfully executed, creating a scheduled Entity and all others will fail with IDENTICAL_SCHEDULE_ALREADY_CREATED error, and the transaction receipt will include the ScheduleIDand the TransactionID of the first submitted transaction.
+Due to the nature of Scheduled Transactions, only one will be successfully executed, creating a scheduled Entity and all others will fail with `IDENTICAL_SCHEDULE_ALREADY_CREATED` error, and the transaction receipt will include the `ScheduleID` and the `TransactionID` of the first submitted transaction.
-   All validators, except the one that successfully created the Transaction execute ScheduleSign and once n out of m validators execute the Sign operation, the transfer of the fees will be executed.
+   All validators, except the one that successfully created the Transaction execute `ScheduleSign` and once `n out of m` validators execute the Sign operation, the transfer of the fees will be executed.
 4. **Unlocking the Asset**
    Each Validator performs a `ScheduleCreate` operation that transfers `amount-serviceFee` `Hbar` to the receiving Hedera Account.
 All validators that got their `ScheduleCreate` rejected, submit an equivalent `ScheduleSign`.
 Once `n out of m` validators execute the Sign operation, the transfer is completed.